-Comma-separated values (more commonly known as the CSV) is a very popular format that is used heavily for data storage and manipulation tasks.
+Comma-separated values (more commonly known as the CSV) are a very popular format that is used heavily for data storage and manipulation tasks.
 This is the go-to format for many scientific and business operations.

 The specialty of the CSV format lies in its simplicity.
 The CSV format is primarily used for storing tabular data i.e. data that can be decomposed into rows and columns.